US vs THEM

 Our final session will be dedicated to showcasing the students’ finished plays.
 If possible, we’ll invite students’ family members and adult members of the school community (like administrators) to watch the students present their work.
 Students who wrote a monologue will read their own scripts.
 Students who wrote a dialogue will read their scripts with the help of a partner.
 After allowing as many students as possible to perform, we’ll ask some of them to share briefly what they learned about taking the perspectives of people different from themselves.

 $250 is the cost for a single workshop.
-If you schedule all 10 workshops at the same school during the same academic year, you'll receive a discount, which means you pay only the cost above.
+If you schedule all 10 workshops at the same school during the same academic year, you'll receive a discount, resulting in the price shown above.

 Help your students recognize the common humanity that transcends our differences!